Cataractscauses, symptoms and treatments

 When is it too late to have cataract surgery?

-There comes a point in time when cataract surgery is more difficult to perform than it would have been if not left untreated.
+There comes a point when cataract surgery is more difficult to perform than it would have been if left untreated.
 When left alone, cataracts become denser and further impair one's vision.
 When the cataract has become thicker, it becomes more difficult to remove and has a higher chance of causing complications during surgery.

 Do you wear an eye patch after cataract surgery?